ialbert/bio/docs/bio-align.md

     |||.|   7
     GATCA--

+output may be formatted in tabular fashion or as variants

+    bio align GATTACA GATCA --variant

+prints:

+    pos type   len target  query
+    4    mis    1    T       C
+    6    del    2    CA      --

-the default alignment is semiglobal (no end gap penalies).
-To perform an global alignment write:
+the default alignment is semi-global (global alignment with no end gap penalies).
+To perform a global alignment write:

     bio align GATTACA GATCA --global